 And, of course, there are the Moai.
 While we know these huge iconic heads with big noses and somewhat comical styling, seeing them in situ -- on their own islands and in windswept places, visiting the rock quarries where they were made and seeing many dozens of them all at once, some broken and toppled as well as those standing –- is quite amazing, very mystical, and not comical at all.
 Rather, it is inspiring, and one readily realizes how this small island has captivated explorers and scientists for centuries.

-I stayed at the nicest and probably newest of the hotels on the Island, The Explora Posada de Mike Rapu.
+I stayed at the nicest and probably newest of the Easter Island resorts, The Explora Posada de Mike Rapu.
 Mike lives on the Island, the resort is built on his land, and it was designed to take full advantage of the silence, privacy, and spaciousness of its surroundings, with the blue of the ocean, the green of the fields and the white of the clouds sailing across the Pacific.

 Like all Explora lodges, fine architecture and innovative uses of design materials make a memorable impression.
 The hotel is low and long and hugs the hill it is built on.
 Black with volcanic rock, gray of concrete, it looks like a ray or some other flat sea creature fluidly swimming across the undersea world.